-R. Kelly in jail over child support; TV interview to resume
+R Kelly says ex-wife destroyed his name, others stole money

 “I’m trying to have a relationship with my kids and I can’t do it” because of the sex-abuse allegations, he shouted.
 “You all just don’t want to believe it.”

 Hours later, Kelly went to the child-support hearing “expecting to leave.
-He didn’t come here to go to jail,” said his publicist, Darryll Johnson, who said Kelly was prepared to pay $50,000 to $60,000.
+He didn’t come here to go to jail,” said his publicist, Darryll Johnson.
+Johnson said Kelly was prepared to pay as much as $60,000.
 He said Kelly did not have the whole amount because he has not been able to work.

 A spokeswoman for the Cook County Sheriff’s Office said Kelly would not be released from jail until he pays the full child-support debt.
 His next hearing was scheduled for March 13.

-After his Feb.
-22 arrest in Chicago, Kelly spent a weekend in jail before someone posted his $100,000 bail.
+Kelly spent a weekend in jail after his Feb.
+22 arrest in Chicago before someone posted his $100,000 bail.
 His defense attorney said at the time that Kelly’s finances were “a mess.”

-CBS said it interviewed Kelly for 80 minutes.
-More of the interview is expected to air Thursday.

-Interviews with two women who live with Kelly — Joycelyn Savage and Azriel Clary — also are set to air Thursday.
+Interviews with two women who live with Kelly — Joycelyn Savage and Azriel Clary — also are set to air.
 Savage’s parents insist she is being held against her will.
 Kelly suggested during the interview that her parents were in it for the money and blamed them for his relationship with their daughter, saying they brought her to watch him perform when she was a teenager.

 A lawyer representing the couple bristled at the allegation, saying Timothy and Jonjelyn Savage never asked for or received money from Kelly.
-The couple said they have not spoken to their 23-year-old daughter for two years and asked Kelly to make her available to talk to them.
+The couple said they have not spoken to their 23-year-old daughter for two years.
+They spoke later that day.

 “At no point did this family sell their daughter to anyone or provide their daughter for anything for money,” attorney Gerald Griggs said Wednesday during a news conference.